-I.D.1.a).(4) provide fellows with access to training using simulation to support fellow education and patient safety.
-(Core)
+I.D.1.c).(4) provide fellows with access to training using simulation to support fellow education and patient safety.
+(Core) [Edited and moved from IV.C.7.]

 Subspecialty-Specific Background and Intent: The Review Committee does not expect each program to own a simulator or to have a simulation center.
 "Simulation" is used broadly to mean learning about patient care in settings that do not include actual patients.
 This could include objective structured clinical examinations, standardized patients, patient simulators, or electronic simulation of resuscitation, procedures, and other clinical scenarios.